Hyssop: A Beautiful and Beneficial Herb for Your Garden

 • Biblical Roots: Hyssop is mentioned multiple times in the Bible and was historically used in ceremonial cleansing rituals.

-• Pollinator Magnet: Both hyssop and anise hyssop attract bees, butterflies, and hummingbirds with their nectar-rich flowers.
+• Pollinator Magnet: Both hyssop and anise hyssop attract bees, butterflies, and hummingbirds with nectar-rich flowers, making them excellent additions to pollinator gardens.

-• Herbal Use: Hyssop leaves are used to make hyssop tea, known for its soothing qualities.
+• Herbal Use: Leaves are used to make tea, known for soothing digestive and respiratory discomforts.
 Dried hyssop is also used in potpourri and herbal remedies.

 Common Problems and Solutions